open-telemetry/opentelemetry.io/content/en/blog/2024/docs-localized.md

 ---

 We are happy to announce that the OpenTelemetry documentation now supports multiple languages!
-As of today teams have started to translate our resources in Portuguese (pt), Chinese (zh) and Japanese (ja).
+Teams of contributors have already started to translate our resources into Portuguese (pt), Chinese (zh), and Japanese (ja).

-Our project has grown into a project with contributors and users spanning every corner of the world.
-Therefor, making our documentation available in multiple languages is an important step to ensure, that everyone, regardless of their native language, can access and contribute to OpenTelemetry.
+The OpenTelemetry project has grown to include contributors and users from all over the world.
+Making our documentation available in multiple languages is an important step for ensuring that everyone, regardless of their native language, can contribute to the project.
+We are also thrilled that this initiative gives end users access to multilingual documentation, making it easier to learn and understand OpenTelemetry.

-We are thrilled that with this update, we enable end users to access our documentation in their native language which makes understanding and learning OpenTelemetry much easier.

 To access the documentation in your preferred language, use the language selector at the top right of the page.

 This is just the beginning!
-We have a team starting to translate the documentation into Spanish (es), and we expect even more languages in the future!
+A team of contributors has just begun to translate the documentation into Spanish (es), and we expect to add more languages in the future.

 We invite you to contribute to this effort!
+You can find fellow localization contributors in the [#otel-docs-localization](https://cloud-native.slack.com/archives/C076RUAGP37) Slack channel.
 If you are fluent in a language that is supported already, you can help by authoring or reviewing translations.
-If your language is not yet supported, please reach out to us, by raising an issue.
+If your language is not yet supported and you'd like to help translate, please reach out to us by raising an issue.

 Your contributions can make a meaningful impact!

-We thank all contributors that have helped to make this possible, and we are looking forward to see how these new language options will make our project even better.
+We thank all contributors that have helped to make this possible and look forward to seeing how these new language options improve the OpenTelemetry user experience.